IsaiahN/Ariadnes-Mirror-MCP/README.md

 Problems share deep structures: trade-offs, bottlenecks, incentive traps, search landscapes.
 Different fields have found heuristics for them, but jargon hides the commonality.
 Ariadne's Mirror acts as a looking glass that maps your problem's core structure to other domains.

-It doesn't give you the answer, but it does provide an analogical bridge that you can walk and validate.
+It doesn't give you the answer, but it does provide an analogical bridge that you can traverse and validate.

 Where a researcher brings only one career of cross-domain reading, this brings a mapped library of theories across physics, biology, economics, computer